 14. Leaving for the Ceremony

 Once everyone is dressed and ready, the time has come to leave for the ceremony.
 This is a chance for you to capture the pure excitement on the faces of everyone involved in the ceremony.
 To start, take a picture of the bride leaving her dressing room.
 You can also get a photo of the bride and her bridesmaids in the car on the way to the ceremony.
 Finally, getting a shot of the groom and the groomsmen walking to the ceremony is sure to add some style to the story of the day and help add to the wedding photography must have shots.

-By including these 15 must-have shots into your shooting schedule, you are ensuring that your images tell a detailed story of your couple’s wedding day.
+By including these 15 wedding must have shots into your shooting schedule, you are ensuring that your images tell a detailed story of your couple’s wedding day.
 As you begin to plan for your next shoot, start thinking of new ways to create dynamic images through your unique shooting style.
 Learn more about poses you can include in your images with our Pro Photographer Lighting and Posing Guide!
 Click the banner below to get your copy today.